-In the ideation stage, our chemists and engineers share new developments in a safe and stimulatina environment.
+In the ideation stage, our chemists and engineers share new developments in a safe and stimulating environment.
 We use 19 criteria to assess the likelihood of technical and commercial success and we evaluate the strategic fit of the idea for Avantium.

-The highest-scoring ideas progress to the feasibility stage, where we conduct 'proof of concept' laboratory experiments.
+progress to the feasibility stage, where we conduct 'proof of concept' laboratory experiments.
 We write 'invention disclosures' to accurately and methodically record ideas for further development.
 We also perform a pre-market analysis and seek external validation.